 4. Can I leave grass clippings on my lawn?

-Yes, it is quite beneficial to leave grass clippings on the lawn as this provides the organic matter for the grass in the form of nutrients.
-They are mostly composed of water and also stimulate the activity of beneficial microbes.
-The clippings decompose quite fast, i.e., in about a few hours.
-As long as you don’t remove 1/3rd of the grass foliage during mowing, the clippings would cause no harm but would instead bring about useful effects on your lawn.
+The clippings decompose pretty fast, i.e., in about a few hours.
+As long as you don’t remove 1/3rd of the grass foliage during mowing, the clippings would cause no harm but would have valuable effects on your lawn.

 5. Why does my lawnmower leave a row of grass near the blades?